OracleSiebel/ConfiguringSiebel/README.md

-# ConfiguringSiebelOpenUI
+# ConfiguringSiebel
-Open UI Examples from the Siebel Bookshelf Book of the same name
+Bookshelf code and examples for configuring Siebel